 - Offer to feature ideal prospects in a blog post and interview them

-- Set up an application form for a program or service, with some of the questions above.
+- Set up an application form for a program or service and include some of the questions above

 That blog post research is actually voice-of-customer research.
 It also just happens to serve the purposes of creating relationships and content.